by Oliver Dowson, Host at Grow through International Expansion

 I’ve worked with good businesses that failed to change, so simply faded and failed.
 I’ve met consultants who charge top dollar, but only tell you what you already know, or — worse — leave you feeling that they know a deal less than you do.
 The Almost Now process is really different — and, as you’ve gathered, impressed me.

-My own company, ICC, encourages others to grow and succeed through international expansion.
+My own company, International Corporate Creations Ltd, encourages others to grow and succeed through international expansion.
 But the Almost Now should, in my opinion, be considered by every type of business that wants to survive and grow, regardless of their global ambitions, as disruption is everywhere.